You configure the action that spamBlocker takes based on the spam category of each email message.

 Subject: [SPAM] You've been approved!

-spamBlocker assigns each email message to a category or ignores the message as not spam.
+spamBlocker assigns email messages to the Confirmed Spam category or ignores the message as not spam.

 The Confirmed Spam category includes email messages from known spammers.